Tez (software): Device compatibility

 The app was compatible with the vast majority of Android and iOS devices.

 Technology

-The application does not require users to share any personal information such as mobile numbers or usernames like other payment applications.
-Instead, it uses audio QR codes that rely on sound transmitted at a frequency inaudible to the human ear from the payee handset to the merchant handset.
-This technology does away with the need for NFC chips on the handsets, giving it an advantage because a significant number of smartphones in India and other developing markets do not have NFC chips embedded.
+The application did not require users to share any personal information such as mobile numbers or usernames like other payment applications.
+Instead, it used audio QR codes that relied on sound transmitted at a frequency inaudible to the human ear from the payee handset to the merchant handset.
+This technology does away with the need for NFC chips on the handsets, which gave it an advantage since a significant number of smartphones in India and other developing markets do not have NFC chips embedded.